Gawdl3y/atom-build-papyrus/README.md

 There are multiple build targets: default, release, and final release.
 Only the default target is available for Skyrim.
 The default target will use the `release` and `final` settings from the project file/configuration file.
 The release target will send the `release` argument to the compiler.
 The final release target will send both the `release` and `final` arguments to the compiler.
+If you're using a project file, the `release` and `final` values in there will still be taken into account by the compiler.
+Keep them `false` in the project file for the build targets to work properly.
 If you have both a project file and a fully-buildable configuration file present, targets will be available for both.

 ### Papyrus project files